Danelo Cavalcante: Escaped US killer shaves beard as search widens

 But Cavalcante is alleged to have stolen a 2020 Ford Transit van about three-quarters of a mile outside the search perimeter on Saturday evening.
 Baily's Dairy of Pocopson Meadow Farm confirmed their delivery van was stolen.

-At a Sunday news conference, Pennsylvania State Police Lieutenant Colonel George Bivens said the murderer had used the vehicle to travel to the home of a former work colleague in East Pikeland Township.
+At a news conference on Sunday, Pennsylvania State Police Lieutenant Colonel George Bivens said the murderer had used the vehicle to travel to the home of a former work colleague in East Pikeland Township.

 The ex-associate was not home but spoke to Cavalcante through their Ring doorbell camera.

-Two photos from the camera, shared by Upper Providence Township police, capture the fugitive's new clean-shaven look.
+Two photos from the camera, shared by Upper Providence Township police, capture the fugitive's now clean-shaven face.
 He had a beard and moustache when he escaped.

-The footage also shows him wearing a baseball cap, hooded sweatshirt, green pants similar to those in a prison uniform, and white sneakers.
+The footage also shows him wearing a baseball cap, hooded sweatshirt, green trousers similar to those in a prison uniform, and white sneakers.

 The convict later tried to contact another old acquaintance, in the nearby Phoenixville area, according to Mr Bivens.